-We met in her garden, a spacious and quiet green area, complete with birds and wildlife, and she really came across as the ‘queen of all she surveyed’, though she would never see herself in that light.
+We met in her garden, a spacious and quiet green area, complete with birds and wildlife.
+She really came across as the ‘queen of all she surveyed’, though she would never see herself in that light.

-Following graduation, she moved to Phitsanulok and worked in the government school there, where she taught the children for 12 months.
+Following graduation, she moved to Phitsanulok and worked in its government school where she taught the children for 12 months.
 There was to be a change in her circumstances, however.
 She met the man who was to become her husband in Chiang Mai, whose family had an interest in a school in the area.
 They married, she changed schools, and spent the next 34 years working as a teacher here, rising through the ranks as she took on further studies, receiving awards and diplomas, until she was the Headmistress of this welknown school in Chiangmai.

 In the early days, Khunying Buphan could be seen getting assistance to the lepers in the far-flung reaches of Chiang Mai, a journey of many hours by truck and on foot.
 She remembers these trips saying, “Oh we used to get so many punctures!”
 She helped set up their own leper village communities and then to oversee their being taught to be self-sufficient by crop production.
 “I just wanted to help people who couldn’t help themselves,” she said simply.
 (And yes I then helped myself to a second and then a third cup of the New Life Foundation’s Jiaogulan tea, tea being a beverage that I normally eschew.)

-Like all well-run enterprises it grew over the four decades and now has two homes for the elderly, in the villages for the former lepers most of whom were cured with the multiple drug treatment.
-Is villages even encompasses pre-school child care services, medical services for all members and a scholarship fund.
+Like all well-run enterprises it grew over the five decades and now has two homes for the elderly, in the villages for the former lepers most of whom were cured with the multiple drug treatment.
+Its villages even encompasses pre-school child care services, medical services for all members and a scholarship fund.
 It has been a long way from the dirt roads of Chiangdao and Lee!

 Khunying Buphan says that she does not have any all-consuming hobbies.
-“I don’t like painting,” she said quickly, just in case I thought I was about to discover Chiang Mai’s answer to Grandma Moses!
-However she does enjoy reading – anything!
+“I don’t like painting,” she said quickly.
+But she does enjoy reading – anything!
 “For me the best thing in life is to see people smile and be happy,” she said.
-There are many people she has helped to smile again over the past 40 years, and her contribution to society has also resulted in recognition, but they mean little for someone such as Khunying Buphan, whose best rewards in life are the smiles of the people she has helped.
+There are many people she has helped to smile again over the past 50 years, and her contribution to society has also resulted in recognition, but they mean little for someone such as Khunying Buphan, whose best rewards in life are the smiles of the people she has helped.